 What is the gap between the palette and the lid?
 If you have thick piles of paint, will it get squashed between the palette and the lid?

 Tip: If you are looking for a lightweight system my advice is do not carry paint tubes with you.
 Squeeze out lots of oil paint onto your palette.
 Put out enough paint for a whole day’s painting and only carry a tube of white with you.
 This cuts down on a lot of weight.

 Tip: If you still have paint left over at the end of the day, you can protect your paint from drying using one of the systems I describe in Materials & Equipment unit 8 eBook.

 Is there a bar in front of the palette?
 A wide bar at the front of the palette gets in your way when mixing paint on the palette.

 Panel support obstructing view of painting

 Does the panel holder obstruct the painting?
 On small paintings in particular, having the panel obstructed can be very annoying.
 Not only do some panel holders physically obstruct the painting surface, but they can throw shadows on it too.

 Tip: some systems have screws for small panels, plus bars to hold larger or thicker paintings.

 The panel holder on the right (Daytripper plein air easel) has a very nice system that does not obstruct the painting surface at all.
-The Open Box M also has a system that is also very unobtrusive.

 Decision table for choosing a pochade box or plein air easel